 Learn Nepali Alphabets

 Nepali is the national language of Nepal.
-To learn the Nepali language, we must first know the Nepali alphabets.
-Nepali alphabets are just like English alphabets but with more sounds.
+To learn the Nepali language, we must first know the Nepali alphabet.
+The Nepali alphabet is just like the English alphabet but with more sounds.

-There are 26 alphabets in English but in Nepali Languages there are 36 Nepali alphabets that produce different sounds and pronunciation.
+There are 26 alphabets in English but in Nepali Languages there are 36 Nepali alphabets that produce different sounds and pronunciations.